god-of-errors/RpgCombatSystemBlog/index.md

 SetNewCustomTypes("statType", statTypes);
 ```
-The CustomEnumTypes class allows for the dynamic addition of new types at runtime, paving the way for a more adaptable system.
-Each time a new type is introduced, it receives a unique ID and is seamlessly integrated into the existing framework.

-### Utilization
-This newfound flexibility proves invaluable when comparing IDs, as demonstrated in the RPG Combat System Template:
+This dynamic approach extends to comparing IDs, as demonstrated in the battle state identification example:

 ```c++
 if (chainedEchoes.GetBattleStateID() == chainedEchoesBattleState.GetId("Win"))